usnistgov/pft/pftiii/validation/README.md

     the directory containing this file, [README.md]).
  4. Execute [validate].
- 5. **If successful**, sign *and* encrypt the resulting output archive in a single step, and e-mail it, along with the encrypting identity's public key, to pft@nist.gov.
+ 5. **If successful**, sign *and* encrypt the resulting output archive in a single step, and upload it, along with the encrypting identity's public key, and your original signed evaluation agreement via [the PFT upload form].
+    For an example of how to use GnuPG to encrypt, run `validate encrypt`.
 If unsuccessful, correct any errors described and try again.

 <details>
   <summary><em>Expand to view the output from an example run.</em></summary>